dgunther2001/C_CPP_Boilerplate_Script/README.md

 - Enter the new directory created by the script.
 - To execute the new project, simply run: `./run.sh`, which will spin up and run the docker container.

-I hope you get a lot of use out of this, and are able to avoid the cumbersome process of CMake and Docker Boilerplate Code!
+I hope you get a lot of use out of this, and are able to avoid the cumbersome process of writing CMake and Docker Boilerplate Code!

 **Note:** This will only work on **Unix** based systems.
 Sorry Windows users who don't use **WSL**.